CBS titan Moonves accused of sexual misconduct

 Four described forcible touching or kissing during business meetings, and two said Moonves physically intimidated them or threatened to derail their careers, The New Yorker's Ronan Farrow reported.

 "I recognize that there were times decades ago when I may have made some women uncomfortable by making advances.
-Those were mistakes, and I regret them immensely," Moonves said in a statement.
+Those were mistakes, and I regret them immensely," Moonves said in a statement obtained by AFP.

+"But I always understood and respected -- and abided by the principle -- that 'no' means 'no,' and I have never misused my position to harm or hinder anyone's career," he added.

-The New Yorker said 30 current or former employees complained that such behavior extended from Moonves to important parts of the corporation, including CBS News and its flagship investigative program "60 Minutes."
+The New Yorker said 30 current or former employees complained that such behavior extended from Moonves to other parts of the corporation, including CBS News and its flagship investigative program "60 Minutes."

 But his wife, Julie Chen, whom he married in 2004 and who is the host of "Big Brother" on CBS, said she fully supported her husband.

-"Leslie is a good man and a loving father, deovted husband and inspirign corporate leader.
+"Leslie is a good man and a loving father, devoted husband and inspiring corporate leader.
 He has always been a kind, decent and moral human being," she said on Twitter.

-The New Yorker reported that during Moonves's tenure, men at CBS News who were accused of sexual misconduct were promoted, even as the company paid settlements to women with complaints.
+Men at CBS News accused of sexual misconduct were promoted, even as the company paid settlements to women with complaints, The New Yorker also reported, suggesting a wider toxic environment at the network.

-The magazine said 19 current and former employees accused Jeff Fager, the former chairman of CBS News and the current executive producer of "60 Minutes," of allowing harassment in the division.

 The corporation's board of directors had earlier issued a pre-emptive statement, saying that upon conclusion of its investigation, it would "promptly review the findings and take appropriate action."

-In November, CBS News sacked Charlie Rose, at the time one of America's most respected TV journalists, after eight women told The Washington Post he had made unwanted sexual advances.
+In November, CBS News sacked Charlie Rose, at the time one of the most respected TV journalists in the United States, after eight women told The Washington Post he had made unwanted sexual advances.

-Farrow shared a Pulitzer Prize with The New York Times for his reporting on fallen Hollywood mogul Harvey Weinstein, which galvanized the #MeToo movement to quash pervasive sexual harassment in showbiz and other industries.

-In May, another article he wrote forced the swift resignation of New York state attorney general Eric Schneiderman, who was accused of physically assaulting four women.

 - Legal battle -

+Farrow shared a Pulitzer Prize with The New York Times for his reporting on Weinstein, which galvanized the #MeToo movement to quash pervasive sexual harassment in showbiz and other industries.

+The son of actress Mia Farrow and film director Woody Allen said Friday his latest article was the product of an eight-month investigation.
+In May, he uncovered allegations of physical assault that forced New York state prosecutor Eric Schneiderman to resign.

-It was not immediately clear what impact his latest expose would have on a legal battle for control of the US television giant -- between the Redstone family, which controls CBS, and the board, chaired by Moonves.
+Farrow's latest expose raised speculation that Moonves might also be forced to step aside.
+Nor was it clear what impact it would have on a legal battle for control of the US television giant -- between the Redstone family, which controls CBS, and the board, chaired by Moonves.

 Shari Redstone is a major shareholder of both CBS and Viacom, and is seeking to merge the two companies.
 Moonves opposes the deal.

-He joined CBS in 1995 from Warner Bros.
-Television, where his team developed hit shows such as "Friends" and "ER."

-At CBS, he launched primetime hits, such as "Everybody Loves Raymond," "Survivor" and "CSI: Crime Scene Investigation."
+He has launched primetime CBS hits such as "Everybody Loves Raymond," "Survivor" and "CSI: Crime Scene Investigation."

 He was promoted to president and CEO of CBS Television in 1998, and became chairman in 2003.
 A one-time actor, he is father to four children.
 Chen is his second wife.